Winter programs begin November 7th - Come train with us!

 What facilities do you have for training?

 The club offers a fully furnished weight room for on and off season training.
-This includes both cardio equipment (e.g. spinning cycle) as well as free weights.
+This includes both cardio equipment (e.g. ergometers) as well as free weights.
 Paying members can use this equipment for scheduled programs only, athletes under the age of 16 must be accompanied by a coach.

 What is the volunteer commitment?

-Each "full-summer/year round" member family is required to commit ten (10) hours of volunteer time throughout the calendar year.
-There are a variety of opportunities available for events and/or fundraising opportunities, building/maintenance etc., which can be completed by either/or the member family or the member directly.
+Each "full-summer/year round" member family is required to complete ten (10) hours of volunteer time throughout the calendar year.
+There are a variety of volunteer opportunities available including regattas, fundraising opportunities, club maintenance and other events.
+These hours can be completed by the athletes or the athlete's family.

 Can I opt out of volunteering?